foustja/foustja.github.io/index.md

        <p>
         Note that Atom has been sunsetted, and is no longer being maintained.
 However,
         <a href="https://pulsar-edit.dev/">Pulsar</a> is an application which is virtually identical
-        (at least to this casual user) and makes a very nice replacement.
+        and makes a nice replacement.
        </p>
        <a href="https://symbolicdomain.wordpress.com">Wordpress blog</a><br>
        <a href="https://github.com/foustja">GitHub repositories</a>